bbauska/Coursera-Bootstrap/readme.md

 Here we say gulp task default browser sync, and then specify function.

-And inside there we\'ll specify gulp start.
+And inside there we&apos;ll specify gulp start.

 This specifies that I should start this other task that sass watch task.